Loading...

 Her third option would be to keep her in England, but to imprison her herself.

-The problem, of course, is that Mary is not an English subject, so she's not one of Elizabeth's subjects, she's not bound by English laws.
+So she's not one of Elizabeth's subjects, she's not bound by English laws.

 She hasn't actually broken any laws in England either.

-I mean, she might have helped to murder her second husband, but there's no proof of that, and even if she did, she did that in Scotland, she didn't do that in England.
+I mean, she might have helped to murder her second husband, but there's no proof of that, and even if she did, she did that in Scotland.

-So that potentially could cause problems, but it could also make Mary a figurehead for Catholic rebels as well.
+So Elizabeth doesn't really have any legal right to imprison Mary, so that potentially could cause problems, but it could also make Mary a figurehead for Catholic rebels as well.

-Knowing that the rightful, in their view, Queen of England is within their realm, A lot of Catholics could have rallied to her cause and started a rebellion against Elizabeth there as well.
+Knowing that the rightful, in their view, Queen of England is within their realm, a lot of Catholics could have rallied to her cause and started a rebellion against Elizabeth there as well.

-The final option, and arguably the most drastic option that Elizabeth could have taken would've been to execute Mary.
+The final option, and arguably the most drastic option that Elizabeth could have taken, would've been to execute Mary.

-And this of course means that Mary is not gonna cause any troubles anymore.
+And this, of course, means that Mary is not gonna cause any troubles anymore.

 She's not allowed to do so.

-From one monarch killing another monarch for no good reason at all, it sets a dangerous precedent, and that means that other people within England might have thought that it's okay to execute Elizabeth, because Elizabeth's already done it once, why not just do it again?
+And that means that other people within England might have thought that it's okay to execute Elizabeth, because Elizabeth's already done it once, why not just do it again?
 It could also have caused trouble in Europe as well.

 So a lot of European monarchs would've been absolutely astonished that somebody would go and do this and might have taken revenge on Elizabeth for doing so.